samathaluca/cloud9-ticketsales/README.md

 I have not changed things just to prove I can do it for my project if I believe it is detrimental example to the surface plane of the project.
 I can easily change image size and gallery style.
 I would monitor this with google analytics and quickly change the features if, once live, the site did not sell any tickets.

-The background is a shutterstock images- the watermark is still present.
-This would be absent once the image was paid for.

 #### Contact section